 A few complications such as infection, loosening of prosthesis, and stiffness may require re-operation and you would be able to walk with the aid of a cane or crutches, and a shoe lift.

 Can I have both knees operated on at the same time?

-The surgeons at MHP are highly trained in knee replacement surgery and can replace both knees at the same time, if the degree of arthritis in both is severe.
+The surgeons at Mercy Health are highly trained in knee replacement surgery and can replace both knees at the same time, if the degree of arthritis in both is severe.
 This obviously involves a slower period of recovery, but most patients who undergo bilateral replacements are glad that they did this, following recovery.

 How long will I be in the hospital after surgery?